RedHatGov/fips-compliant-vault/README.md

 follow the instructions in section 4.9.4 of the [Security Guide](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/6.4/html-single/Security_Guide/#sect-FIPS_140-2_Compliant_Encryption).
 Important changes to these instructions are noted below.

-CHANGE TO STEP 1:  Make sure that the same NSS database is used for both the SunPKCS11 provider certificates and the security vault.
+CHANGE TO STEP 1:  The vault directory *is* the NSS database that will be used.
+You can skip this step.
-If you want each user to have their own NSS database, which can be very useful if multiple users are running java on the system, then make sure the path to the NSS database is in a location unique to that user (e.g. $HOME/nssdb).
-This would be the location that was defined when the fips-vault.sh script was run.

-CHANGE TO STEP 2:  Create the NSS PKCS11 configuration file named 'nss_pkcs11_fips.cfg' for the SunPKCS11 provider:
+CHANGE TO STEP 2:  Create the NSS PKCS11 configuration file named 'nss-pkcs11-fips.cfg' for the SunPKCS11 provider:

     name = nss-fips
     nssLibraryDirectory=/usr/lib64